- 2 GB RAM

 - Containers are not supported (Virtuozzo, OpenVZ)

 Bootstrapping is performed during installation and during integrity checks, run monthly.
 To begin, run the stub script.
-This can be downloaded from the GitHub repository.
-Customizations are provided through ApisCP's Customization Tool.
+This can be downloaded from the GitHub (opens new window) repository.
+Customizations are provided through ApisCP's Customization Tool (opens new window).

 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash

 This command arms ApisCP with a 30 day license.
-If you have purchased a license via my.apiscp.com, then the license may be provided at install by providing the token:
+If you have purchased a license via my.apiscp.com (opens new window), then the license may be provided at install by providing the token:

 curl https://raw.githubusercontent.com/apisnetworks/apnscp-bootstrapper/master/bootstrap.sh | bash -s - <api token>

-Bootstrapping takes between 60 - 120 minutes depending upon provider capacity.
-Generally lower figures indicate a less oversold provider, but times can change as clients are housed on the server.
+Bootstrapping takes between 30 - 120 minutes depending upon features and provider capacity.
+Generally lower figures indicate more performant hardware provider, but performance can change as client densities change.

-Before the bootstrap utility kicks off stage 2, you are given one last chance to customize installation.
+Before the bootstrap utility kicks off stage 2 (opens new window), you are given one last chance to customize installation.
 This is optional, but will allow you to immediately configure SSL.
 These values can be changed later with

 scope:set in the panel.